 \section{Abstract}

 A compromise process describes the evolution of opinions through binary interactions.
-Opinions are real numbers, and in each step, two randomly selected agents reach a compromise by acquiring the average of their pre-interaction opinions.
+Opinions are real numbers, and at each step, two randomly selected agents reach a compromise by averaging their pre-interaction opinions.
 We prove that if the number $N$ of agents is a power of two, then consensus emerges after a finite number of compromise events with probability one; otherwise, consensus cannot be reached in a finite number of steps, provided the initial opinions are in a general position.
-Furthermore, the number of steps required to reach consensus is random for $N=2^k$ with $k\geq 2$.
-We prove that typically, the smallest number of steps to reach consensus is $k\cdot 2^{k-1}$.
-For $N=4$, we determine the distribution of the number of steps: we show that it has a purely exponential tail and compute all cumulants.
+The number of steps required to reach consensus is random for $N=2^k$ with $k\geq 2$.
+We prove that the smallest number of steps is $k\cdot 2^{k-1}$ when the initial opinions are in a general position.
+For $N=4$, we determine the distribution of the number of steps.
+In particular, we show that it has a purely exponential tail and compute all cumulants.